Vitamin D deficiency in Australia: Obesity

 There is conflicting evidence to suggest whether obesity contributes to vitamin D deficiency.
 Obese individuals have an increased risk of being vitamin D deficient likely caused by lack of sun exposure from reduced mobility and or low levels of physical activity.
 The serum levels of obese Australian were 8.3- 9.5 nmol/L lower in both genders comparable to those of healthy weight ranges.
 During the AusDiab study conducted throughout Australia serum levels within obese people were shown to be 57% lower than with normal weight after receiving the same amount of UV exposure.

-Inconsistent to the findings of AusDiab Study, The Australian Bureau of Statistics (ABS) found there to be no correlation between weight levels and vitamin D serum level.
-According to ABS the Vitamin D supplementation was said to not be a contributing factor as supplement use was similar across all weight ranges.

 Pregnancy

 Pregnancy also poses as another high risk factor for vitamin D deficiency.
 The status levels of vitamin D during the last stages of pregnancy directly impact the newborns first initial months of life.
 Babies who are exclusively breastfed with minimal exposure to sunlight or supplementation can be at greater risk of vitamin D deficiency, as human milk often has minimal vitamin D present.
 Recommendations for infants of the age 0–12 months are set at 5 ug/day, to assist in preventing rickets in young babies.
 80% of dark skinned and or veiled women in Melbourne were found to have serum levels lower than 22.5 nmol/L considering them to be within moderate ranges of vitamin D deficiency.